Justice Party (South Korea): History

 In July 2019, the party elected Sim Sang-jung as the new leader.
 It is her second non-consecutive term as the party's leader.

-Ahead of the Republic of Korea's 2022 South Korean presidential election, Rep. Shim Sang-jung was elected as a candidate and ran.
-As a result of the general election, he failed with 2.37% of the vote.
+Ahead of the Republic of Korea's 2022 South Korean presidential election, Rep. Sim Sang-jung was elected as a candidate and ran, and came in 3rd with 2.37% of the vote.
 After losing the 2022 South Korean local elections, the number of seats was significantly reduced, winning fewer seats than the Progressive Party.

 A vote was cast in favor of the motion for the arrest of Representative Lee Jae-myung held at the National Assembly.
 Moderate groups within the party, represented by "New Progress" and others, criticized the party's vote for the arrest motion, saying it viewed the prosecution's repression as too weak.

+During the run-up to the 2024 South Korean legislative election, the party saw a huge loss in membership, with much of the centre-left factions in the party leaving the party for the Democratic Party, New Reform Party, or New Future Party.
+The departing members included MP Ryu Ho-jeong (to New Reform), former leader Cheon Ho-sun (to Democratic Party), MP Bae Jin-kyo (to Democratic Party), former MP Park Won-suk (to New Future).
+In January 2024, the Justice Party formed an electoral coalition with the Green Party Korea for the 2024 South Korean legislative election.
+The coalition ran under the name "Green Justice Party" for the election, but did not win any seats.
+After losing her seat in a landslide, Sim Sang-jung announced her withdrawal from any future political activities.

+Since 2025, the Justice Party has been working in solidarity with the Green Party and Labor Party, creating Korea's version of a left-wing traffic light coalition.
+The Labor Party announced in early 2025 that they would join the alliance, forming the traffic light coalition.
+Since the impeachment of President Yoon Suk-yeol triggered a presidential election, the three progressive parties announced that they would field a joint candidate, Kwon Yeong-guk.

+On 5 May 2025, the Justice Party changed its name to the Democratic Labor Party ahead of the 2025 presidential election.

 Political position

 The Justice Party's political position is mainly referred to as centre-left.
-However In South Korea's conservative political structure, it is also called left-wing.
-In the South Korean political landscape, where the liberal Democratic Party and the conservative People Power Party compete, JP is perceived as very radical.
-Candidates from both parties evaluated Justice Party candidate Sim Sang-jung as a radical.
-Though some experts in South Korea have also evaluated the Justice Party as closer to the moderate than centre-left like social democratic parties in Europe.
-Also Some researchers have evaluated the JP as being centrist in German political standards.
+However, in South Korea's conservative political structure, it is also called left-wing.
+In the South Korean political landscape, where the liberal Democratic Party (DPK) and the conservative People Power Party compete, JP is perceived as very radical.
+Candidates from both parties evaluated Justice Party candidate Sim Sang-jung as a radical, though some experts in South Korea have also evaluated the Justice Party as closer to the moderate than centre-left like social democratic parties in Europe.
+Also, some researchers have evaluated the JP as being centrist in German political standards.